kbirer/habitz/ReadMe.md

 **Known Issues:**<br>
 1. Sqlite or other rdms implementations should be implemented for faster performance.<br>
 2. Pandas utilization should be improved for faster csv implementation.<br>
 3. Unit tests should run flawlesly without having each of them run in a seperate process.
 Somehow mocking **configparser.open** keeping previous tests return value on the next test and causes it to fail.
-But there're 16 tests and creating 16 workers while running pytest or running.<br>
+But there're 16 tests and creating 16 workers while running pytest runs tests without error.<br>
-4. Layered architecture should be implemented for seperation of concerns and better maintenance.<br>
+4. Backend can be implemented as an api layer for scaling the application.<br>